Bachelor of Information Technology

 Notes

 1. RMIT Vietnam has 3 semesters per year, in each semester you enrol into a maximum of 3 courses.
-The duration of programs is flexible and can be adapted on an individual basis upon enrolment
+The duration of programs is flexible and can be adapted on an individual basis upon enrolment.

 5. Medical insurance fees are subject to change without notice.

-Entry requirements
+Entry requirements and admissions

 Academic requirements